acucciniello/BlogPostImages/Native-v-Web-Apps/Native v Web apps - what's driving user behavior and what does it mean for developers?.md

 ## What is Driving User Behavior?

-Now that we know what the difference is between Native and Web apps let's talk about the trends that have affected user behavior.
+Now that we know what the difference is between Native and Web apps, let's talk about the trends that have affected user behavior.

 ### Screen Size